 - Zones used to provide for living environments with differing residential density. - Existing residential areas have a similar density in the new plan, to the existing density.
-The residential density in new Living zones or undeveloped Living zones (Living X) is determined by the subdivider, but is not more dense than the density in the Living 1 Zone for the township.
-The exception is in Living Z Zones and Medium Density areas where greater densities are anticipated.
-These areas are subject to additional regulatory controls which will ensure high quality urban design outcomes to maintain the amenity of the towns (Recommendation 10). - The Plan provisions provide for a range of section sizes in Living zones by having an average lot size, not a minimum. - Spaciousness is managed through site coverage (small section/small house; large house/large section). - Increased site coverage for smaller sections and flats is allowed in Living 1 Zones for a percentage of sections.
+The residential density in new Living zones or undeveloped Living zones (Living X) is determined by the subdivider, but is not more dense than the density in the Living 1 Zone for the township. - The Plan provisions provide for a range of section sizes in Living zones by having an average lot size, not a minimum. - Spaciousness is managed through site coverage (small section/small house; large house/large section). - Increased site coverage for smaller sections and flats is allowed in Living 1 Zones for a percentage of sections.
 The percentage is managed through a resource consent, to keep overall spaciousness. - Density in Living 2 Zones is kept low thus reflecting the rural character by maintaining a sense of open space, panoramic views and rural outlook. - There is no limit on building density and site coverage in Business 1 Zones, with the exception of the Business 1 Zone bounded by State Highway 1, Rolleston Drive and Dick Roberts Place and the Business 1A Castle Hill Zone. - Open space areas are provided to mitigate effects of building density.